Not just the market. Not just the plate. But the whole journey?

 Qualification:

-A Bachelor's degree in biology, fisheries, or a related
+- Bachelor’s degree in biology, fisheries, or related field.

 Salary: (per